Business Research Methods

 A well-determined sample size ensures the research results are reliable, valid, and generalizable to the entire population.

-Several factors influence how researchers determine the appropriate sample size:
+Several factors must be considered when determining the sample size:

 1. Population Size